 rules property

-A resources object MAY contain a property named rules whose value is a JSON object (§3.5), each of whose properties represents a rule object (§3.30).
+A resources object MAY contain a property named rules whose value is a JSON object (§3.5) each of whose properties represents a rule object (§3.30).

 If there is only one rule object with a particular id (§3.30.3), then the property name for that rule object SHALL be the rule id.